5733d9e2be6485d52ffa08870cabdee0/sandbox/ACTIONS.md

 #### Slack Configuration Parameters

-- `channel` - The Slack Channel to send the message to
+- `slack_channel` - The Slack Channel to send the message to
-- `webhookUrl` - The webhook URL for the Slack Channel
+- `slack_webhook_url` - The webhook URL for the Slack Channel

 #### Slack Example